Sikeston, Missouri

 The city is named after John Sikes, who founded it in 1860.
 It is the principal city of the Sikeston Micropolitan Statistical Area, which consists of all of Scott County, and has a total population of 41,143.

-As of the 2010 census, the city population was 16,318, making it the fourth-most populous city in Missouri's 8th Congressional district behind Cape Girardeau, Rolla, and Poplar Bluff and just ahead of Farmington.
-Before the 2010 census, it had been the second-most populous city in the district.
+As of the 2020 census, the city population was 16,291, making it the fourth-most populous city in Missouri's 8th Congressional district behind Cape Girardeau, Rolla, and Farmington, and just ahead of Poplar Bluff which has had a similar population as Sikeston over the last few decades.
+Before the 2010 census, it had been the second-most populous city in the congressional district.

 History

 The first explorers and settlers came to a region of cypress swamps and forested prairies.
 At the beginning of the 20th century, the Little River Drainage District was formed to reclaim the land.
 This was the world's largest drainage project, moving more earth than completed during the construction of the Panama Canal.

 In 1541, Spanish explorer Hernando de Soto may have stood upon the Sikeston Ridge, although some historical references dispute this, believing that he traveled further south than Sikeston.
 The area was claimed by the French as part of La Louisiane, and they ceded it in 1763 to the Spanish after being defeated by Britain in the Seven Years' War.
 In 1789, by order of the King of Spain, an overland route was laid out to connect the cities of St. Louis and New Orleans.
 This frontier road was known as the El Camino Real or King's Highway.

 In 1803 the United States acquired this area under the Louisiana Purchase.
 More Americans began to settle west of the river.
-From December 16, 1811 to February 4, 1812, the area was struck by the 1811–12 New Madrid earthquakes (a series of more than 2,000 events).
+From December 16, 1811, to February 4, 1812, the area was struck by the 1811–12 New Madrid earthquakes (a series of more than 2,000 events).
 They are believed by some to have been the greatest in North American history.

 The Hunter Memorial Cemetery, located on the grounds of the local Presbyterian Church, was established around 1812 after the New Madrid earthquake by Joseph Hunter II who served under George Rogers Clark during the Revolutionary War and on the Territorial Council for President Madison.
 In 1814, the village of Winchester was laid out about one-half a mile south of the future site of Sikeston.
 It was the seat of justice for New Madrid County, but after the county seat was moved in 1822 to New Madrid, Winchester became defunct and abandoned.
 The Winchester jail was completed in 1817 and was used until December 1821, when Scott County was organized.